nathanSamosa/vue-practice/README.md

 <h1>Vue practice</h1>

 <p>
-After finishing an intensive 6 month full-stack course that used React for the front-end, I have spent the last two weeks studying Vue and its differences from React.
+After finishing an intensive 6 month full-stack course that used React for the front-end, I have spent some time studying Vue and its differences from React.
 </p>

 ---